Timeline: Crackdown on protests in Syria

 February 24 - Foreign ministers from more than 50 countries meet in Tunis for the inaugural “Friends of Syria” meeting.
 Russia and China, allies of Syria, decide not to attend.

-Feb 28 - Assad decrees that a new constitution is in force after officials say nearly 90 percent of voters endorsed it in a February 26 referendum.
-Opponents and the West dismiss the reforms and the referendum as a sham.
+Feb 28 - Assad decrees that a new constitution is in force after officials said nearly 90 percent of voters endorsed it in a February 26 referendum.
+Opponents and the West have dismissed the reforms and the referendum as a sham.

 -- The European Union imposes new sanctions on seven Syrian cabinet ministers and freezes the assets of the central bank.